 1. Quantzee AI Adaptive Quant Toolkit

-What it is: The flagship indicator from Quantzee, the AI Adaptive Quant Toolkit is a complete trading system — not a single indicator.
+What it is: The flagship of Quantzee’s AI trading indicator suite, the AI Adaptive Quant Toolkit is a complete trading system — not a single indicator.
 It combines self-tuning buy/sell signals, dynamic overlays, a built-in performance dashboard, and multi-timeframe confluence detection into one unified package.

 Best for: Traders who want a complete, ready-to-use system without spending hours configuring individual indicators.
 Suitable for stocks, forex, crypto, and Indian derivatives markets.